 - Creates and maintains an aesthetically pleasing school environment.

-- Informs appropriate constituencies of changes in diocesan and Office of Catholic Schools policies and procedures.
+- Informs appropriate constituencies of changes in the diocesan and Office of Catholic Schools policies and procedures.

-- Protects the rights of and maintains confidentiality and discretion regarding school personnel, students, and general school matters.
+- Protects the rights of an maintains confidentiality and discretion regarding school personnel, students, and general school matters.

 Environmental and Physical Demands

 The principal is expected to supervise and evaluate staff and student progress and school safety through regular visits to classrooms and all other areas of the school plant.